mateenkasim/work-spots/README.md

 ## Version History
 ### Version 2 - Current
 This version is a GUI using Java Swing.
 It was already partially written in Java, so as a practice in event-listeners and action-based programs, I turned the program into a GUI in the language it was written in.
 For similar projects in the future, I would use newer resources geared towards user-interaction like ReactJS rather than Swing.
+This project was for personal use, so I created a .jar file and wrapped it in a .app file for convenient use.

 The options menu is the same as in Version 1, except the responsibilities/work spots can be deleted.
 Keyphrase "REMOVE ALL" can be entered to remove all data.
 Data is still stored in txt files, but they are saved to the user's Documents directory in a subdirectory named WorkSpotsData.
 Pairings shuffle every two weeks, and on the first day of a new shuffle, the Pairings window lets you know that the pairings have changed.